Google to Censor Blogger Blogs on a ‘Per Country Basis’

 Twitter did not announce how its new technology functions, but said Twitter has the ability to remove tweets only in countries where that content was barred.

-Now, I am a happy refugee from Blogger – although my departure was not voluntary at the time – (see the About page for the story of my expulsion from the land of milk and honey….) but to all you fellow adult or sex bloggers still hangin’ at Blogger, its time to get a move on.
+Now, I am a happy refugee from Blogger – although my departure was not voluntary at the time - but to all you fellow adult or sex bloggers still hangin’ at Blogger, its time to get a move on.
 The writing’s on the wall.

 If I can help you get started, send me an email through the Contact page and I am more than happy to share the benefit of my travails in starting the blog over, not on Google.

 Authored by RamTheSunlover+

 - Google Will Start Country-Specific Censorship for Blogs (mashable.com)